 828 means: "Everything working together."

-As a student at the Rolf Institute, I was trained to look at posture in the form of a figure 8.
+As a student at the Rolf® Institute, I was trained to look at posture in the form of a figure 8.
 The figure 8 is also an infinity sign.
-My interpretation of 828 is the body, mind and soul connecting and working together.
+My interpretation of 828 is the body, mind and soul connecting, integrating, and working together.

 Rolfing® is the original form of Structural Integration created by Dr. Ida Rolf.
-Rolfing® is the nickname given by Dr Rolfs students that now serves as a registered trademark to distinguish those who have received and continue to receive this specialized training.
-Others who practice her techniques that did not attend the Dr Ida Rolf Insitute, go by the title of structural integrator, or SI Practitioner.
+"Rolfing®" is the nickname given by Dr. Rolf's students, which now serves as a registered trademark to distinguish those who have received and continue to receive this specialized training.
+Others who practice her techniques but did not attend the Dr. Ida Rolf Institute go by the title of structural integrator, or SI Practitioner.

-Rolfing® teaches you how to access your body’s deep understanding of posture zones and how each one expresses and orientates to gravity, gives you perspective on your kinespheric space, and provides nervous system regulation.
-All of these play a part in determining lasting shifts in posture and function.
+Rolfing® teaches you how to access your body’s deep understanding of posture zones and how each one expresses and orients to gravity.
+It gives you perspective on your kinespheric space and provides nervous system regulation.
+All of these factors play a part in determining lasting shifts in posture and function.

 Rolfing® Uses 3 techniques in tandem to help bring more order to a body cluttered with compensation patterns that are no longer useful.
 The 1st is Manual therapy, working with the fascia of the body to loosen and free up tension.
 2nd, Mind-body awareness to connect the nervous system to the newly free flowing fascia, and 3rd, movement.
 To show the brain and the body its new path to least resistance.